-- Former partner in Harold Ickes’ New York law firm, Meyer, Suozzi, English & Klein
+* Former partner in Harold Ickes’ New York law firm, Meyer, Suozzi, English & Klein

-- Currently serving as Nassau County Executive in Long Island, New York
+* Currently serving as Nassau County Executive in Long Island, New York

-- Launched “Fix Albany” campaign in April 2004, ostensibly to clean up corruption and legislative “gridlock” in New York State
+* Launched “Fix Albany” campaign in April 2004, ostensibly to clean up corruption and legislative “gridlock” in New York State

 While attending Fordham University law school, Thomas Suozzi met and befriended New York Governor Mario Cuomo, who became his mentor.
-Cuomo hired young Suozzi to run his reelection campaign in 1990.
+Cuomo hired the young Suozzi to run his reelection campaign in 1990.

-Suozzi began his own political career in 1993, when he ran successfully for mayor of his hometown, Glen Cove.
+Suozzi, a Democrat, began his own political career in 1993, when he ran successfully for mayor of his hometown, Glen Cove.
 His father Joseph and his uncle Vincent had both held the post of Glen Cove mayor before him.

 In 2004, Suozzi made headlines throughout New York State with his so-called “Fix Albany” campaign.
-With Democrat power waning in Washington, many on the left have despaired of imposing their radical agenda from the top down.
-They seek instead to radicalize America from the bottom up, seizing power city by city, county by county, and state by state.
-Jim Holt enunciated this strategy in The New York Times Magazine of November 11, 2004, calling on fellow leftists to implement social change under the cover of states’ rights.
+With Democrat power waning in Washington, many on the left had despaired of imposing their radical agenda from the top down.
+They sought instead to radicalize America from the bottom up, seizing power city by city, county by county, and state by state.
+Journalist Jim Holt enunciated this strategy in The New York Times Magazine of November 11, 2004, calling on fellow leftists to implement social change under the cover of states’ rights.
 “The more conservatives succeed in reducing the size and scope of the federal government, the more fiscal freedom the blue states will have to pursue their own idea of a just society,” wrote Holt.

-George Soros and his Shadow Party are keen proponents of this “bottom-up” strategy.
-They have selected New York State as a laboratory for their experiment.
+George Soros and his Shadow Party were keen proponents of this “bottom-up” strategy.
+They selected New York State as a laboratory for their experiment.
 “New York is a state that has more Democrats than Republicans,” Soros spokesman Michael Vachon explained to The New York Sun.
 “If we can’t gain a foothold here, how can we expect to win on the national level?”